Blog

 Which is better, LDAP or SAML?

-Overall, these protocols are not directly comparable - It really depends on exactly what you’re trying to achieve.
+Ultimately, these protocols are not directly comparable — what you use depends on the problem you’re trying to solve.

-Note that LDAP and SSO can function completely independently.
-LDAP is not a prerequisite for SSO, and vice versa.
-These two concepts can work together to provide a comprehensive identity management solution, but each can be implemented on its own to address specific authentication and authorization needs.
+That said, LDAP and SSO don’t depend on each other and can function independently.
+LDAP is not a prerequisite for SSO, and vice versa, as SSO can be achieved using protocols like SAML and OIDC.
+These two concepts can work together to provide a comprehensive identity management solution, but each can be implemented independently to address specific authentication and authorization needs.

 Explore Unified SSO by WorkOS.